What is TB?

 You can get a TB blood test at the Tang Center.
 Self-order a test using the instructions below:

 You will receive the results and follow-up advice, if needed, within one week of the test.
-You can view and download the test report on eTang, click on the Health Records tab > Lab Results > View Report.
+You can view and download the test report on eTang, by clicking on the Health Records tab > Lab Results > View Report.
 Notifications for negative (normal) results will no longer be sent.

 Faculty/staff: